PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 I don't believe that as an element author I should force an entire build chain and tooling ecosystem on to the users of my element.
-I also believe that I should be able to give my users the smallest possible built file that offer's the user a fast by default experience.
+I also believe that I should be able to give my users the smallest possible built file that offer's the user a fast by default experience without them having to jump through hoops.

 I didn't want any super complex infrastructure that merges seperate CSS and JS files into one output, I just wanted to have my development build of the custom